xiix0/scam/README.md

-Try to get all of your posthumous medals in advance.
+You will attract cultured and artistic people to your home.